 417 SW 13th Ave Portland OR 97205 | 503-208-2402

-You’d be surprised as to how simple their menu is.
 Khao Man Gai means Thai chicken and rice wrapped in butcher paper.
-There is plenty of street parking, and their fast service is why I have been here for lunch twice.
+There is plenty of street parking, and their fast service and the fact that they’re locally owned business are why I have been here for lunch twice.
+Their menu is small and straightforward.
 You can order a PISET (larger) size to share.
-My favorite has got to be the Khao Kha Muu, pork and rice, with an order of fried chicken skin.
+My favorite is the Khao Kha Muu, pork and rice, with an order of fried chicken skin.

 580 S.W.
 12th Ave., Downtown | 503-621-9251

 Tasty & Alder is another Yelp-famous restaurant that has an award-winning sister restaurant called Tasty n Sons.
-The wait for Tasty n Son was 1 hour and a half, so I have yet to tried their food.
+The wait for Tasty n Son was 1 hour and a half, so I have yet to try their food.
 But we were lucky to get in at Tasty & Alder for some Mid Day food.
-We stood near the bar to order and got some chairs to sit before we got our food.
-We had Spiced Beef Kebabs with tzatziki sauce, some fries, an Alder Bowl, anda Steakhouse Sandwich.
-All costed exactly $40, no tax!
+We stood near the bar to order and got some chairs to sit in before we got our food.
+We had Spiced Beef Kebabs with tzatziki sauce, some fries, and Alder Bowl, and Steakhouse Sandwich.
+All cost exactly $40, no tax!
 Gotta love Portland for this!

 8115 SE Stark St, Portland, OR 97215 | 503-445-6284

-We did a food marathon on our day-trip to Portland last Christmas.
-The Observatory was out next stop in a rainy and cold Sunday.
+We did a food marathon on our day-trip to Portland with some friends from Seattle.
+The Observatory was our next stop on a rainy and cold Sunday.
 We had just had some donuts prior to coming here, so we tried a bunch of their Happy Hour small plates and some drinks.
 My favorite was the $6 chicken pate plate.

 1355 NW Everett St Ste 120 Portland, OR 97209 | 503-894-9528

-TILT’s interior is pretty cool, industrial and modern.
-They do classic hearty burgers with lots of options and OMG-humungous portion.
+TILT‘s interior is pretty cool, industrial, and modern.
+They do classic hearty burgers with lots of options and OMG-humungous portions.
 Mine had 4 patties, and eating that at mid-night was not a good idea.
 They open late here, and the restaurant can accommodate a large group of people which is nice!

 4806 SE Stark St, Portland, OR 97215 | 503-230-2875

 Sivalai staff was so polite and lovely!
 I thought their portions were quite small, but the free gyozas and mango sticky rice dessert offer at the end really made it all up.
-I’d go back here for quick service and easy street parking.
+I’d go back here trusty good authentic Thai food, quick service, and easy street parking.

 7002 SE 82nd Ave, Portland, OR 97266 | 503- 771-1141